anemu911/hanhbook/_product-management/2019-10-26-how-to-be-productive.md

 The good thing is that quite a number of above points are internal factors.
 It's easier to change oneself than waiting for someone to change.
 I don't claim I have achieved productivity in any aspect, but I have built in myself good level of awareness.
 It helps alert myself as soon as I zone into the un-productivity.
 Below are my current practices:

 **1. Short attention span:**
-- **Meditation (15 minutes)** teaches me to be awareness when I'm distracted and to go back to the focus I set at the beginning.
+- **Meditation (15 minutes)** teaches me to be aware when I'm distracted and to go back to the focus I set at the beginning.
 If I can focus on breathing (and nothing else) for 15 minutes, I believe I would have longer attention span when it comes to work.
 I'm still trying.

 **2. Mental burden:**
 - Having an **aggregated place for to-dos** is a must.
 Since my job requires me spending a lot of time in browser, I choose to have my note as the default tab background.
 I have been using [Papier](https://chrome.google.com/webstore/detail/papier/hhjeaokafplhjoogdemakihhdhffacia?hl=en) for quite sometime and am happy on how it constantly slaps at my face what I'm supposed to do.